 - Normal: 96 kbps.

 - Very high: 320 kbps (only available for premium users).

 Tidal audio quality

 - Normal: quality adapted to slow connections.

 - HiFi: 1411 kbps o 16 bits / 44,1 kHz.
 FLAC format.
 CD quality, without data loss due to compression.

 - Master: 96 kHz / 24 bits.
 MQA format.
 Sound quality comparable to that obtained in the studio.
 Remarkably sharp.
 Only available with “HiFi” plans.

-The last two are the main tricks that Tidal plays with.
+The last two are the main tricks Tidal plays with.
 The main claim for audiophiles.
-Although the second is not always available, it is usually common in the work of renowned groups and artists such as The Smiths, some works by The Beatles, David Bowie, Pink Floyd and the works that those listed as owners of the platform.
+Although the second is not always available, it is common in the work of renowned groups and artists such as The Smiths, some works by The Beatles, David Bowie, Pink Floyd and the works of those listed as owners of the platform.
 According to their website, they have more than a million songs labeled “MASTER”.

 Of course, this quality implies a higher consumption of mobile data, so if you are outside a Wi-Fi network, you better have an unlimited data plan on your mobile.
 Of course, like Spotify, it also has an offline option with which you can download the songs to your device to listen to them offline.
 But higher quality also means more use of space on the device.
 On the other hand,proper equipment is required to enjoy “master” sound.